openpolitics/manifesto/transport.md

 Ridesharing would be promoted through The Job Center for those on low or no workplace income and would utilise services such as Uber as a means of proof for bringing unemployed people into the taxiing profession and as a way to encourage self-employment.

-As part of this push, MPs localised near each other would be encouraged to carpool around and on the way to parliament, which would double as a method to encourage cross-party conversation and out-of parliament policy deliberation.
+As part of this push, MPs localised near each other would be encouraged to carpool around and on the way to parliament, which would double as a method to encourage cross-party conversation and out-of-parliament policy deliberation.

 ## Driverless and Automated Vehicles